 04 March 2020

-Funeral expenses can usually be paid for from the deceased person’s Estate*, but you may have to wait until the Probate process has been completed, which can take 9-12months or longer; depending on the complexity of the Estate.
+Funeral expenses can usually be paid for from the deceased person's estate*, but you may have to wait until the probate process has been completed for funds to become available.
+This can take 9-12months or longer, depending on the complexity of the Estate.

 Help with Funeral Costs

 When you instruct Co-op Legal Services to deal with Probate and the Estate administration on your behalf, we can:

 - Pay all the costs of a Co-op Funeralcare funeral*

 - Take full responsibility for obtaining Grant of Probate and dealing with the Legal, tax (excluding VAT), property and estate administration affairs*.